NBISweden/raukr-2025/README.md

 ## Convert HTML slides to PDF

 Another docker image is available to convert any RevealJS slides from any URL to PDF.
+You can run the container anywhere as it is unrelated to the repo.

 ```
 docker run --platform=linux/amd64 -v $PWD:/work astefanutti/decktape url-to-slide.html /work/output.pdf